ghc-proposals/ghc-proposals/proposals/0000-extensions-and-warnings.rst

 * **Compatibility**.
 List the other extensions wrt which X is incompatible.
 * **Implications**.
 List which other extensions are implied by X.

+The change here is mostly one of perspective: rather than these properties being ad-hoc, one-off behaviours of particular extensions, they are systematically specified for each extension.

 Consequences and examples
 --------------------------